neuroscales/nifti-zarr/README.md

 to world space (x, y, z).
 The neuroimaging community has also created a simple data exchange format—NIfTI—that has been widely embraced and is the mandatory file format in standardization efforts such as BIDS.
-However, the lack of multiresolution/chunk support in NIfTI has lead BIDS to adopt OME-TIFF and OME-ZARR as standard format for its microscopy component.
+However, the lack of multiresolution and/or chunk support in NIfTI has lead BIDS to adopt OME-TIFF and OME-ZARR as mandatory formats for its microscopy component.

 The NIfTI-Zarr (`nii.zarr`) specification attempts to merge the best of both worlds, in the simplest possible way.
 Like NIfTI, it aims to make the